JoseBarbero/CamPype/README.md

     ```bash
     $ campype_qc.py
     ```
-    A quality control analysis will be performed in each fastq file and a summary HTML report will be generated for fast interpretation inside the outputdirectoy of CamPype named fastq_quality_control.
-Check this [video](https://www.youtube.com/watch?v=bz93ReOv87Y) to know how to interpretate the results.
+    A quality control analysis will be performed in each fastq file and a summary HTML report will be generated for fast visualization inside the outputdirectoy of CamPype named fastq_quality_control.
+Check this [video](https://www.youtube.com/watch?v=bz93ReOv87Y) to know how to understand these results.

 1. Once you have set the configuration, run CamPype:
     ```bash